Ouxsoft/LHTML/docs/README.md

 + others.

-The parser's config SHOULD be responsible for determining which modules to instantiate.
+The processor's config SHOULD be responsible for determining which modules to instantiate.
 This config MUST describe each module using the following fields:

 | Field | Summary |